yahoojapan/ConfigCacheBundle/Resources/doc/restore-caches.md

 }
 ```

+If you use the `Register`, set the `FileResource` fourth argument true to enable the restoring setting on the Extension class.
 This is enabled only if you use the `FileResource` and specify an alias (the third argument).

 Finally, create the cache and clear with the Symfony console: